Does light affect sleep and energy? Could light bulbs change your life? Absolutely!

 We crave the dark and we need it!
 We only make melatonin in response to darkness.

 2).
 Put timers on your house lights.
-Turn ON lamps with yellow bulbs.
+Turn ON lamps with yellow bulbs or low wattage WARM light.
 Turn OFF other lights with normal blue or white bulbs or screens.
-Try low wattage “warm” bulbs and drape a yellow or red cloth over the lamp.
 You can find yellow bulbs as “bug lights” or “turtle lights”.
 I found good bulbs here, as well as amber light sleeves to put over the plug-in fluorescents on my reading lamp.
 I slept better the first night I did that, even with my Blue Blockers!

 4).
 Remove ALL light from the bedroom and add blackout curtains.
 Use a clock with a dark face and never turn on lights at night.
 Get an amber/yellow night light or flashlight from Low Blue Lights instead.
 They have amber bulbs and glasses too.